What is a CSA?

 CSAs are a new and quickly growing business model for farmers and consumers.
 It is like a community-based buying club.
 CSAs started in Japan in the 1960s where they are called tekei, roughly meaning “food with the farmer’s face on it.”
 The model was brought to the U.S. by a farmer studying “food guilds” in Switzerland in the 1980s.
 According to localharvest.org, there are now about 3,000 CSAs in the U.S. Just Food, a New York City non-profit, estimates there are just over 100 CSAs in NYC alone.

 By supporting this farmer, you will get the freshest, most nutritious vegetables you can get without growing them yourself.
-The vegetables are usually picked the day before a distribution, sometimes even the day of!
 You will receive vegetables that are in season and at the peak of their flavor.
 You will also start a relationship with the person growing your food, which means that the farmer and the consumer connect on more than just a business transaction level.

 CSA doesn’t work for everyone.
 There are a few factors to account for before joining:

 - The cost of the CSA We try to make the CSA accessible to people from all income levels by offering a variety of different payment plans.

 - Timing and time commitment The pick-up day and time must work for you or someone in your household.
 Included in this time commitment is the volunteer requirement.
 The CSA is dependent on members volunteering their time towards CSA operations.

 - The amount of vegetables This depends on the amount of vegetables you eat and are ready to prepare.
 Most CSA members report that they increased the number of vegetables they would normally eat, which is a great thing!
 CSA organizers write a newsletter every week, which will include ways of preserving and preparing your share, to make sure you get the most out of your CSA share.
 Your fellow members may have advice about how to prepare different vegetables also; just ask at pick-up!